martyroque/nucleux/README.md

 All right, let's use our store in a UI using React (we'll support frameworks in the future).

 First we need to get our store instance by using the `useStore`.
-Then we can use the hook `useValue` to subscribe to the store value and trigger the side effects (render).
+Then we can use the hook `useValue` to subscribe to a store atom value and trigger the side effects (render).

 By using these hooks, we get automatic value un-subscription and store disposal for free when the component is unmounted.